yohangz/packer-cli/README.md

 - Jasmine
 - Mocha

-# Library copyright year will be included in license file.
+# Library copyright year to be included in license file.
 What is the library copyright year (optional)?
 2018

-# License type which suould be used.
-What's the license you want to use?
-MIT License
+# Generate license file for the project.
+What's the library copyright year (optional)?
 - MIT License
-- Apache 2 License
+- Apache License 2.0
 - Mozilla Public License 2.0
-- BSD 2-Clause (FreeBSD) License
+- BBSD 2-Clause FreeBSD License
-- BSD 3-Clause (NewBSD) License
+- BSD 3-Clause Revised License
 - Internet Systems Consortium (ISC) License
-- GNU LGPL 3.0 License
+- GNU Lesser General Public License v3.0 only
-- GNU GPL 3.0 License
+- GNU General Public License v3.0 only
-- Unlicense
+- The Unlicense
-- No License

-# Use yarn package manager instaid of NPM CLI if true.
+# Use yarn package manager instead of NPM CLI if true.
 Do you want to use yarn as package manager?
 (Y/n) Yes
 ```